enesdurannbey/su-course-planner/Readme.md

 3. Generate: Click "Generate Schedule" to find valid combinations.
 4. Browse: Navigate through results.
 The system intelligently groups visually identical schedules.
 5. Export: Copy CRNs for registration or download the schedule image.

-The backend uses a bitmask algorithm to efficiently detect schedule conflicts and find valid combinations.

 ## License